stap7/stapjs/README.md

 # stapjs
 JS library for STAP

+        var task = {
+            start: function(){
+                task.updateUI([ "Hello, World!" ]);
+            }
+        }

 <img src="https://raw.githubusercontent.com/vdv7/stap/master/pres/stap-icon.png" width=250 align=right>
 STAP (Simple Task-Actor Protocol) is a machine-readable format for specifying user-interface changes.

-(more details on STAP may be found at https://github.com/vdv7/stap)
+More details on STAP may be found at https://github.com/vdv7/stap

 stapjs is a javascript library for interpreting STAP messages and displaying them in a web-browser.

+Sample tasks that employ stapjs may be found at https://github.com/vdv7/stap/tree/master/tasks/js

 ## If you are referencing stapjs from your webpage,